Hayward breaks left hand in Celtics’ 135-115 rout of Spurs

-”I was in shock,” Walker said. ”In those kinds of situations, it’s kind of hard to say anything.
-You just don’t even know what to say sometimes.
-We’re going to miss him for the time that he’s out.”

-Walker add 26 points as Boston (7-1) won its seventh straight game and set season highs for total points, first quarter scoring (39 points) and first-half scoring (72 points).
+Kemba Walker add 26 points as Boston (7-1) won its seventh straight game and set season highs for total points, first quarter scoring (39 points) and first half scoring (72 points).

-There was a somberness to the victory, though, after Hayward suffered his second significant injury since signing with the Celtics three seasons ago.
-The 6-foot-7 forward missed the 2017 season after breaking his leg six minutes into Boston’s season opener.
+There was a somberness to the victory, though, as Hayward suffered his second significant injury since signing with the Celtics three seasons ago.

-”This one doesn’t feel near as bad as it did two years ago,” Boston coach Brad Stevens said. ”So, he’ll be back.
-Be off for a few weeks or a month or whatever it is.”

-The Celtics forward broke his left hand after colliding with San Antonio’s LaMarcus Aldridge with just over a minute remaining in the first half.
+The Boston forward broke his left hand after colliding with San Antonio’s LaMarcus Aldridge with just over a minute remaining in the first half.
 Hayward was sent for an X-ray that confirmed the diagnosis.
-He did not return to the game.
+He did not return to the game and no timetable was provided for his return.

-”Going to get with the doctors tomorrow and decide if he needs to do surgery or not,” Stevens said. ”Sounds like should he decide that the surgery option (is best, it) might actually be a better timeline.
-So, we’ll see what that all plays out to be.”

-DeMar DeRozan had 22 points for the Spurs (5-4), who trailed by as many as 22 points in a lackluster effort of an early tipoff.
+DeMar DeRozan had 22 points for the Spurs (5-4), who trailed by as many as 22 points.

-”What surprises me is that we were so unaggressive and so unphysical,” San Antonio coach Gregg Popovich said.

 Boston sped up its pace and went on a 19-3 run after giving up the game’s first seven points.
 Every Celtics starter scored during the run, including seven straight points from Brown to ignite the rally.